 Talent holding the checkerboard pattern at chest level, perpendicular to the tabletop.

-SCREEN POP UP MAXIMIZES: Click the Start Recording icon on the calibration module interface.
+SCREEN POP UP MAXIMIZES: Navigate through the module showing the calibration demo video and prompts for user input.
+Click the Start Recording icon on the calibration module interface.

 SCREEN MINIMIZES.